-Ras Labs, LLC, a woman-owned small business, committed to producing electroactive polymeric (EAP) materials and actuators for the design of novel robotics and realistic prosthetics in terms of appearance, range of motion, and strength.
+Ras Labs, LLC, a woman-owned small business, is committed to producing electroactive polymeric (EAP) materials and actuators for the design of novel robotics and realistic prosthetics in terms of appearance, range of motion, and strength.
 Smart materials, also called intelligent materials, respond by a change to external stimuli, such as electric input, and then relax back to their original size and shape when the stimulus is removed.
 These materials act, in effect, as artificial muscle.
-One major challenge is the interface between the embedded electrode and the electroactive polymeric because of detachment caused by the differential movement between the electrode and the electroactive material.
+One major challenge is the interface between the embedded electrode and the electroactive polymer because of detachment caused by the differential movement between the electrode and the electroactive material.
 PPPL equipment is being used to treat stainless steel and titanium metal samples with plasma to modify the surface for improved bonding at the metal-polymer interface.
 Titanium, in particular, is a metal suitable for use within the body.
 A variety of different ions are being studied to find an optimum metal and plasma combination that solves the detachment problem.
-(See PPPL Digest)

 Development of a Miniature Integrated Nuclear Detection System

 The Miniature Nuclear Detection System (MINDS) has been designed to detect the presence of suspect nuclear material and identify the specific radionuclide or radionuclides in mixed ionizing radiation fields.
 The system is configured to detect nuclear material entering a site, passing through a tollbooth, placed inside of a shipping container, or hidden in other ways, under realistic conditions.
 The full system, which employs many off-the-shelf components is capable of detecting x-ray, soft gamma, gamma, and neutrons.
-The technology has been licensed to InSitech, a not-for-profit spin off from the U.S. Army's Picatinny Arsenal for commercial development.
-(See PPPL Digest)

 IFE Chamber and Subsystem Concepts